 3. Into the Blue (Robert Goddard)

-Into the Blue is not as compact at the other ones in the list, but it is definitely the most rewarding book.
-Robert Goddard has spun a story as beautiful as any, and the way he narrates it second to none.
+Into the Blue is not as compact as the other ones on the list, but it is definitely the most rewarding book.
+Robert Goddard has spun a story as beautiful as any, and the way he narrates it is second to none.
 If mysteries excite you, grab Into the Blue at the earliest.
 It is a story about a young girl, who goes missing, and a middle-aged man who is on a journey to find her.
 It gets deep and dark as you progress, but never too much.
 Goddard pulls you in completely, and the 450+ pages simply fly away.
 It’s simple, digestible, yet extremely exciting.

-Pop-culture is always intriguing, and so is Sathyarth Nayak’s debut novel, The Emperor’s Riddles.
+Pop culture is always intriguing, and so is Sathyarth Nayak’s debut novel, The Emperor’s Riddles.
 Regarded as the Indian version of The Da Vinci Code, the novel is a journey through India’s rich and varied history, right from King Asoka until modern times.
 If you are even remotely interested in our country’s culture, you will be sucked into the story.
 The Emperor’s Riddles is a story about a series of murders committed in a similar pattern and a writer’s journey in unearthing the mystery.
 You travel from Varanasi to Kolkata, Mysore to Kerala, Bihar to Bombay, and experience these places in a way you haven’t.

 5. Ice Station (Mathew Reilly)

 Ice Station by Mathew Reilly seems like reading a top-class Hollywood action movie.
-It’s face-paced, thrilling, exciting, and highly entertaining.
+It’s fast-paced, thrilling, exciting, and highly entertaining.
 It is a story about US Troops in Antarctica and a board of researchers who discover something they shouldn’t have.
 Ice Station plays all the conspiracy theories relating to the US Secret Services, who kill their own personnel if need be.
 You also get to experience the cold, barren, and harsh life on the South Pole.
 Gadgets, guns, unusual creatures, and fighter jets – it has it all to blow your mind!